openownership/data-standard/docs/schema/data-schema-reference.md

 ### OwnershipOrControlStatement

-An ownership or control statement is made up of statements about an entity, an interestedParty (either an entity, a person or null party), and details of the interest.
+An ownership or control statement is made up of statements about an entity, an interestedParty (either an entity, a person or unspecified party), and details of the interest.
 Additionally, annotations on the interest, provenance and versioning information can be provided.

 ```eval_rst
 .. jsonschema:: ../../schema/ownership-or-control-statement.json